CityOfNewYork/patterns-cli/readme.md

 @tailwind utilities;
 ```

 You may notice this does not include the `@tailwind base` tag which adds some base styling for Tailwindcss utilities.
 They aren't required and they can interfere with the styling of other patterns in your stylesheet.
-Use them at your own discretion.
+Use them at your discretion.

 These directives can be added anywhere but we recommend keeping them in the **./src/utilites** directory.
-The `scaffold` command create a module directory for these directives automatically: **./src/utilities/tailwindcss**.
+The `scaffold` command creates a module directory for these directives automatically: **./src/utilities/tailwindcss**.
 If not using the `scaffold` command the directory and stylesheet can be added with the following `make` command:

 ```shell
 $ npx pttrn make utility tailwindcss style